-They are a crispy fried egg roll shell stuffed with a colorful Tex Mex filling of shredded chicken, corn, black beans, taco seasoning, jalapeño for heat, and melty Monterey Jack cheese!
+Southwestern chicken egg rolls a crowd-favorite party appetizer made with a crispy fried egg roll shell stuffed with a colorful filling of shredded chicken, corn, black beans, taco seasoning, jalapeño for heat, and melty cheese!

 Recipe Ingredients